-- Type: Each type uses a different fractal, to give a different appearance to the pattern. - Heat: Simulates the distortion of looking through a heat haze. - Smoke: Soft, billowing shapes like the texture of smoke. - Energy: A pattern of thin, energetic strings. - Fluid: Replicates a pattern similar to the caustics created by looking through a volume of water. - Distortion: Adjusts the intensity of the distortion applied to the layer. - Scale: Sets the scale of the distortion - Rotation: Sets the angle in which the distortion is applied. - Single Axis: Enabling this option applies the distortion in a single direction.
-The specific angle used can be set with the Distortion Rotation setting above. - Show Noise: By default, the noise generated by this effect is automatically converted to distortion, and applied to the image.
-Enable this option to view the noise directly.
+- Type: Each type uses a different fractal, to give a different appearance to the pattern. - Heat: Simulates the distortion of looking through a heat haze. - Smoke: Soft, billowing shapes like the texture of smoke. - Energy: A pattern of thin, energetic strings. - Fluid: Replicates a pattern similar to the caustics created by looking through a volume of water. - Distortion: Adjusts the intensity of the distortion applied to the layer. - Scale: Sets the overall scale of the distortion. - Rotation: Sets the angle in which the distortion is applied.